 Rotating your mattress from head to toe is very important.
-You want to make sure that you are applying even pressure on the upper comfort layers over time.
+You want to make sure that you are applying even pressure on the upper comfort layers of your mattress over time.
 Your shoulders and hips push down on these layers much harder than other parts of your body.
-A 180 degree rotation every 1 – 2 months will allow the top layers being exposed to this pressure to change, thus allowing them to bounce back and lengthening the life of the mattress.
+A 180-degree rotation every 1 – 2 months will allow the top layers being exposed to this pressure to bounce back, lengthening the life of the mattress.

 Proper Frame Support

-Ensuring your mattress is propertly supported also will lengthen the life.
+Ensuring your mattress is properly supported also will lengthen the life.
+Proper support prevents the mattress from sagging and avoids improper weight distribution / spinal alignment.
 Having improper support could void your warranty.
-Proper support prevents the mattress from sagging and avoids improper weight distribution / spinal alignment.

 Use a Mattress Protector

 Safeguarding your mattress with a protector is very important.
 In pretty much all cases, a stained or soiled mattress will void your warranty.
 Mattress protectors that are waterproof and protect all five sides of the bed (top and four sides) are the best.
 There are some protectors that will actually back up the warranty of the mattress by buying you a new bed if the mattress does get stained.
 Mattress protectors keep dust, allergens, mold, and mildew from getting into your bed, ensuring it doesn’t degrade over time.

 Keep Your Mattress Clean

-Having a mattress protector will enable you to clean your mattress less frequently, but it is important to keep the mattress sleep surfact clean.
+Having a mattress protector will enable you to clean your mattress less frequently, but it is important to keep the mattress sleep surface clean.
 Washing your sheets and bedding on a regular basis is a good first step.
-Every six months or so, it is also good to wash your protector and clean your mattress using the upholstry attachment on your vacuum cleaner.
-You can also sprinkle baking soda on your mattress, let it sit for a few hours, and then vacuum it up with the upholstry attachment, to keep the mattress smelling fresh.
+Every six months or so, it is also good to wash your protector and clean your mattress using the upholstery attachment on your vacuum cleaner.
+You can also sprinkle baking soda on your mattress, let it sit for a few hours, and then vacuum it up with the upholstery attachment, to keep the mattress smelling fresh.